alopezt24/terraform-azure-workshop/challenges/00-gettingstarted/local.md

 code terraform-azure-workshop/
 ```

-> If running `code TerraformWorkshop` doesn't launch VS Code, open up VS Code manually and open the folder you cloned the repository to.
+> If running `code terraform-azure-workshop` doesn't launch VS Code, open up VS Code manually and open the folder you cloned the repository to.

 ### Github Access